Gugudan: 2018: Act. 4 Cait Sith, Act. 5 New Action, Japanese debut and Hyeyeon's departure

 On February 1, Gugudan released their second single album Act.
 4 Cait Sith, with the lead single "The Boots".

 On May 17, it was announced that youngest member Hyeyeon would go on a temporary hiatus from all the group activities due to health issues.

 Gugudan officially debuted in Japan with a release of their first Japanese single Stand By on September 19.
 On September 21, Gugudan held their debut showcase and fanmeeting titled Gugudan 1st Showcase ＆ Fanmeeting "Dear Friend" in Japan at Tokyo Akasaka Blitz.
 The group also held their first Japan tour in Osaka and Tokyo starting on December 7, 2018.

 Hyeyeon left the group for personal reasons in October 2018.

 On November 6, Gugudan released their third EP, Act.
 5 New Action, containing six tracks with the lead single "Not That Type".

 2020: Sally's participation in Produce Camp 2020 and disbandment

-Chinese member Sally participated in the Chinese version of survival show Produce 101, Produce Camp 2020, in April.
+In April 2020, Chinese member Sally participated in the Chinese survival show Produce Camp 2020.
 The survival show concluded with Sally ranking sixth, making her a member of the temporary girl group BonBon Girls 303.

 On December 30, Gugudan had announced their disbandment.
 Their final schedule was completed on December 31, 2020.
-Jellyfish also announced that all of the members would stay with the company.

-2021: Members' departure from Jellyfish Entertainment

-On March 31, 2021, Soyee and Mimi announced on their individual social media accounts that their contracts with Jellyfish Entertainment had expired and they decided not to renew.
-On April 1, 2021, Nayoung announced through her social media account that she also decided not to renew her contract followed by Haebin's announcement on April 7, 2021.
-On April 30, 2021, group leader, Hana, officially announced that she left Jellyfish Entertainment.
-On May 11, 2021, Sejeong renewed her contract with Jellyfish Entertainment as a solo artist and actress.